 We are very fortunate to be in close proximity to the Woodruff Arts Center, MODA and the Atlanta Public Library so that we can participate in walking field trips.
 Our students often attend activities at the High Museum, the Alliance Theatre and MODA.
 In addition, in-house field trips are provided for enrichment in all curriculum areas.

 We do not provide meals.
 The children bring their own snacks and lunches from home.

 Yes, First Presbyterian Preschool is fully accredited by AdvancEd (formerly the Southern Association of Colleges and Schools).

 We welcome parents to volunteer as much as possible in classes as well as school wide opportunities.
 Many parents come in as mystery chefs or mystery readers.
 We understand that not everyone has a flexible schedule, so there are no requirements for in class involvement.
 We have several adult socials that allows most parents to participate and get to know each other.

 Each school year begins with a Curriculum Night prior to the start of school.
 During this event parents are introduced to our entire staff first, then meet with the teachers in their child’s classroom to get to know the teachers and the daily routine of the class.
 We also offer parent conferences twice each year, in the fall and the spring or as requested.

 It is our goal to keep each child with a food allergy safe and to honor identified food restrictions to the best of our ability.
 In order to best meet the children’s special dietary needs, it is essential that the center staff and parents work closely together.
 Parents should discuss it with the Director and the child’s teachers upon enrollment.
-FPP is a nut free facility and all shared snacks are required to be sent in original packaging so ingredients can be monitored.
+FPP is a nut free facility.